codedevotional/articles/naming.md

 Communication is most effective when it spans various levels of abstraction, when it travels up and down the ladder.
 Just stating that you should consider abstract ideas when naming things in your code is not enough.
 Providing abstract naming advice also requires concrete examples in order to be convincing.
 Concrete examples explain abstract ideas.
 In order to explain the color green, you might use examples like leaves in summertime, the bottom light of a traffic signal, or the color of an emerald.

 Consider a requirement in your application to display a person's first and last name.
 Simple enough.
-But the name you retrieve and all other information associated with a person comes from an external data source that you do not own.
+But the name you retrieve, and all other information associated with a person, comes from an external data source that you do not own.
 Sometimes the data contains extra whitespace &mdash; leading, trailing, and in between.
 For example, the name might arrive in your application as "   Jane  Doe ".
 The unpredictable, extra spaces cause issues in your UI and you need to strip the whitespace out for presentation.

 Since you do not own the data source, you cannot fix the problem at its root.
 The example string above contains extra whitespace before, after, and between individual parts of the name.
 Simply trimming leading and trailing whitespace, as most `trim` functions do, will not be enough &mdash; it will leave extra whitespace in the middle of the string.
 You need to isolate the words in the name and join them with a space. `String.split` and `Enum.join`, used together, do exactly what you want.